Varying-Vagrant-Vagrants/VVV/docs/en-US/built-in-wp-installs.md

 #### VVV as a MAMP/XAMPP Replacement

-Once Vagrant and VirtualBox are installed, download or clone VVV and type `vagrant up` to automatically build a virtualized Ubuntu server on your computer.
+Once Vagrant and VirtualBox are installed, download or clone VVV and type `vagrant up --provision` to automatically build a virtualized Ubuntu server on your computer.
 See our section on [The First Vagrant Up](#installation---the-first-vagrant-up) for detailed instructions.

 Multiple projects can be developed at once in the same environment.